 What is the recipe for easy Korean dipping sauce?

-The easy dipping sauce to serve with this Asian pancake is by combining soy sauce, red pepper flakes, brown sugar, chili paste, green onion.
-The recipe is simple and straightforward and makes under 5 minutes from scratch.
+The easy dipping sauce to serve with this Asian pancake combines soy sauce, red pepper flakes, brown sugar, chili paste, and green onion.
+The recipe is straightforward and takes under 5 minutes from scratch.

 Can I add other vegetables along with zucchini?

-Yes, the carrot, pumpkin, butternut squash, acorn squash are some of the vegetables that goes along with this Korean zucchini pancake.
+The carrot, pumpkin, butternut squash, and acorn squash are some vegetables accompanying this Korean zucchini pancake.

 Korean Zucchini pancake